Online casino guide for beginners UK

 Depending on where you're accessing Bojoko and its listed casinos from, some e-wallets might not be available.
 When in doubt, you can contact the casino through any of its support channels and verify that you're eligible to use that particular e-wallet freely from the UK.

-Credit and debit cards top the list of popular money transfer methods worldwide, being also the most widespread.
-You can use your personal credit and debit cards to deposit funds directly into your online casino player account.
-Visa, Maestro and MasterCard are the three most commonly used cards in these transactions, but every casino will accept a range of different credit and debit cards.
+You can use your personal debit cards to deposit funds directly into your online casino player account.
+Visa, Maestro and MasterCard are the three most commonly used cards in these transactions, but every casino will accept a range of different debit cards.

 Using cards to deposit and withdraw funds is easy.
 All you have to do is provide the online casino with your billing address, card number, expiration date and Card Verification Value (CVV) code to make a deposit.

-The catch with credit and debit cards is that they work smoothly and efficiently for deposits, but the same cannot be said for withdrawals.
-Cashing out via a credit or debit card is tricky, and sometimes – as is the case with some online casinos – downright impossible.
-We recommend that you limit your credit and debit card use to deposits only, as this will make your life easier.
+The catch with cards is that they work smoothly and efficiently for deposits, but the same cannot be said for withdrawals.
+Cashing out via a debit card can be tricky, and sometimes – as is the case with some online casinos – downright impossible.

 There are other options too.
 Paysafecard, for instance, is an anonymous prepaid card that you can buy at select purchase points across the UK and Europe.
 Available in set denominations of £10, £25, £50, £75, £100 and more, you can then use the 16-digit PIN found on the card for online transactions.